 In reality the formula is much more complex due to other issues such as overhead costs, revenue taxation and more.
 But the concept is simple, the fast pace inventory must turnover at a faster rate to offset the cost associated with the slower inventory.
 The key is to look at the inventory average overall in order to get as much of the inventory financed by the vendors.

 At the same time, you don’t really have an interest in stocking seasonal items too early because there is little to no sales generated from the early shoppers.
-So negotiate an extended payment program.
+Negotiate an extended payment program.
 Get the supplier/vendor to agree to a 90 day payment program allowing you plenty of time to stock, display, and sell the product on your shelf.
 Examples of products that are seasonal in nature:

 - Christmas items